lisp-mirror/eql5/examples/M-modules/quick/painted-item/README.txt

 RUN
 ===

-Please run it from this directory.
+Run "painted-item.lisp" from this directory.

+NOTE
+====

+Use QQuickWidget here, because QQuickView would crash (e.g. on Windows).